HEART DISEASE IS A GREATER THREAT TO WOMEN THAN BREAST CANCER. WHAT CAN YOU DO TO LOWER YOUR RISKS?

 His words aren’t simply a formula for maintaining peaceful fellowship.
 They are a recipe that could save our lives.

 So don’t hang on to deadly emotions.
 Let go of bitterness, be slow to anger and be quick to forgive.
 Your obedience will not only be pleasing to the Lord; it will also protect your heart.

 As Christian women, we must remember that God calls us to subject our flesh for our protection, not as a punishment.
 His grace gives us everything we need to say no to our cravings, our laziness and our negative emotions (see Tit.
 2:11-12).
 Unfortunately, not many women are compelled to do this until after their first heart attack.
 My prayer is that you avoid such a tragedy.

 The Lord demonstrated His unfailing love for us in fulfilling the promise to “give [us] a new heart and put a new spirit in [us]” (Ezek.
 36:26).
 Let’s honor Him by taking care of our whole persons—body, soul and spirit—including our hearts.

 Kara Davis, M.D., is a doctor of internal medicine and a former assistant professor of medicine at the University of Illinois at Chicago.
-She currently practices at the Christian Community Health Center in the Chicagoland area, and she is also the author of Spiritual Secrets to Weight Loss (Charisma House).
+She is also the author of Spiritual Secrets to Weight Loss (Charisma House).